pearlpisut/CSCI3100-Project-E2/README.md

 SECRET_ADMIN_KEY = <literally, anything.
 Perhaps number, e.g., 1823423>
 # do not type the bracket '<', '>'
 ```
 Afterwards, the program will be running at `localhost:2901`, where the frontend React app will fetch data from.
-Note that if issues occur when using `.env` files, feel free to remove them as keys such as `PORT` and others have also been hard-coded to accommmodate this.
+Note that if issues occur when using `.env` files, feel free to remove them as keys such as `PORT` and others have also been hard-coded to accommmodate this potential compatibility error.

 ## Contributors
 - Chan Chun Ming - 1155163257 (Server)